Nobody likes awkward meetings.

 Make sure to send the notes and to repeat all the key points and decisions made.

-Do it immediately, possible within the very next day, or there will be a risk of you or the attendees forgetting what was decided.
+Do it immediately, or the next day at the latest, or there will be a risk of you or the attendees forgetting what was decided.
 This could lead to misunderstandings (“No, but we said…” “I thought we agreed on…” “You didn’t mention that…” ) and tasks left behind, and you may need another meeting (oh, no!) to fix that.

 Did you like this article?
 Share it with your colleagues before your next meeting!